emsesp/EMS-ESP32/README.md

 ### 1. EMS Polling
 The bus master (boiler) sends out a poll request every second by sending out a sequential list of all possible IDs as a single byte followed by a break signal.
 The ID has its 7th bit set so it's `[dest|0x80] <BRK>`.

 Any connected device can respond to a Polling call with an acknowledging by sending back a single byte with its own ID.
-For example in our case we would listen for a `[0x8B] <BRK>` (us) and then send back `[0x0B] <BRK>` to say we're alive and ready.
+For example, in our case we would listen for a `[0x8B] <BRK>` (us) and then send back `[0x0B] <BRK>` to say we're alive and ready.

 Polling is also the key to start transmitting any packages queued for sending.